 4. Learn how to adjust the height of the paddle.

 Your attachment, be it the bread dough hook or the whisk, should set just above the bottom of the bowl so it doesn't scratch.
-If you add an attachment or two to your arsenal and find it doesn't quite fit, simply adjust the height with a screwdriver.
+If you add an attachment or two to your arsenal of kitchen tools and find it doesn't quite fit, simply adjust the height with a screwdriver.
 The one you're looking for is the one that attaches the head of the mixer to the stand, or the body.
 Even the best mixer out there requires personalized updates.

 5. Learn how it actually works.